moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - Supplier's SSH public key
 - Target location on Analytical Platform (e.g. `s3://${TARGET_BUCKET}/${OPTIONAL_PREFIX}`)

-This information will then be merged into the requisite repository.
-Examples of this information can be found [here](https://github.com/ministryofjustice/modernisation-platform-environments/blob/main/terraform/environments/analytical-platform-ingestion/transfer-user.tf).
+Please reach out on Slack ([#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ)) to start the onboarding process.

+### Optional Information

+- Slack channel

 ### User Action Required

-The user's S3 bucket must have the correct permisssions to allow the final `transfer` Lambda function to copy files to it.
+The destination S3 bucket must have the correct permisssions to allow the final `transfer` Lambda function to copy files to it.

-For a given S3 bucket `<supplier-bucket-name>` include the following statement
+For a given S3 bucket `<destination-bucket-name>` include the following statement:

 ```json
 {